ignecziadam/meltwater_discharge/README.md

 		NOTE: As there are many versions of MAR and other RCMs (different model versions, variables, coverage, files, CRS, etc.) users might need to modify the scripts that deal with MAR pre-processing (e.g.: preprocess_mar.py).

+- RESULTS_DIR
-- RESULTS_DIR: This will contain the output data, and some region specific data inputs
+  	This will contain the output data, and some region specific data inputs
 	- RESULTS_DIR/RGI_x_xxxxxx
 		Folder for investigated RGI regions, create this for each processed RGI region.
 	- RESULTS_DIR/RGI_x_xxxxxx/IceMask